Frequently Asked Questions about the Counseling Center at Holy Family University

 - if it is one of the rare circumstances when a court of law orders the counseling center to release records.

-If counseling sessions are appropriate, you will be provided with an intake packet to complete before you attend your intake session.
-Upon intake, the intake packet will be reviewed and additional questions regarding your current concern, history, and background will be discussed.
+If a student chooses to move forward with counseling they will be provided with an intake packet to complete before they attend their intake session.
+The intake and all counseling sessions are 45- 50 minute sessions.
+Upon intake, the intake packet will be reviewed and additional questions regarding students concerns, history, and background will be discussed.
 Goals for treatment will be identified and discussed.
-Generally, the intake session is completed in an hour.
-At times, the intake may take more than one session.
+Generally, the intake session is completed in one session.
+At times, the intake may take up to two sessions.